Lokshidha/IIT_B/readme.md

 # Your tourism agent

+**Problem statement**
+Tourism and City Exploration App: Design a mobile app using HERE Location Services and Mobile SDKs that offers guided tours, historical information, and interactive maps for tourists exploring a city

 ## Objective
-Introducing "tamizhtrek" your go-to app for effortless city exploration!
-Powered by HERE Location Services and Mobile SDKs, this mobile app seamlessly combines advanced mapping technology with an AI chatbot, offering a rich and immersive travel experience.
+Say hello to "tamizhtrek", the ultimate app for effortless city exploration!
+With the help of HERE Location Services and Mobile SDKs, this app effortlessly fuses cutting-edge mapping technology and an intelligent chatbot to provide you with a dynamic and immersive travel adventure.

 **Key Features:**